 DGE is a way to measure the required volume of an alternative source of energy in order to be comparable to the energy potential of diesel.
 Thus, DGE is a way to evaluate the CNG vehicle storage required.

 Liquid, pasty or solid residue derived from the biomethanization of organic materials.
 The raw digestate denotes the effluent at the exit of the biomethanizers.
-The dehydrated digestate designates the solid fraction at the outlet of the dehydration step (solid-liquid separation of the raw digestate).
-The dried digest refers to the digestate which has undergone the dehydration and drying steps.
+The dehydrated digestate is the solid fraction produced at the dehydration step (solid-liquid separation of the raw digestate).
+The dried digestate refers to the digestate which has undergone the dehydration and drying processes.

 DRY MATERIALS (DM)